 A Portable Balloon custom image set must contain exactly 4 images:

 The image set must look like a balloon, with a shadow, and should be done in good taste.

 The images MUST use the exact names above:

 balloon3.png.
 They must be all lowercase with no additional spaces or

 characters.
 Do not call them "balloon.png.png" as many people do, for some reason.

 Each image in the set MUST be a separate .png file.
 Do not make one .png with all four images in it.

 Double-check the sizes before submitting. balloon.png is shorter than balloon2.png and balloon3.png.

 You MUST provide all four images in a zip file containing just those four files.
 They should not be in a sub-folder - they must be in the top level of the zip file.

-In general, it is a good idea to send a draft or sketch of your balloon for approval before you finish all three images for submission.
+In general, it is a good idea to send a draft or sketch of your balloon for approval before you finish all four images for submission.